wxwern/cs2103t-tp/docs/UserGuide.md

 ```sh
 edit INDEX/ID [--name NAME] [--id ID] [--phone PHONE] [--email EMAIL] [--url URL] [--address ADDRESS] [--tag TAG]...
 ```
+Edits the given contact according to the parameters given.
+* You can supply more than one parameter to change multiple details of a contact in one command.
+* If you wish to know more about the requirements for each parameter, check out the [given appendix](#appendix-a-acceptable-values-for-parameters).

 ##### Valid examples